 Return on equity compares the annual net income of a business to its shareholders' equity.
 The measure is used by investors to determine the general level of return that an organization is generating in proportion to the investment they have made in it.
 A business that can generate a high return on equity is considered to be a good investment, which drives up its share price.

 However, an analysis of the return on equity measurement reveals that this level of investor enthusiasm could be misplaced.
 A key concern with the return on equity is that it can be heavily influenced by replacing equity with debt.
 Company management could simply incur debt and use the proceeds to buy back shares, rather than using the money to increase profits.
-By doing so, the equity base in the denominator of the return on equity calculation declines, while the net profit figure in the numerator remains approximately the same.
+By doing so, the equity base in the denominator of the return on equity calculation declines, while the net income figure in the numerator remains approximately the same.
 The following example illustrates the situation.

 $100,000 Profit ÷ $500,000 Equity = 20% Return on equity